celestiaorg/celestia-zkevm-ibc-demo/provers/celestia-prover/README.md

     make setup
     ```

+1. Make sure to set `SP1_PROVER=network` in `.env` and get sp1 prover network private key from celestia 1Password.

-1. Extract the EVM address labeled with `ics07Tendermint` which will be used as a `client_id` when querying state transition proofs:
+1. Copy the EVM address labeled with `ics07Tendermint` from terminal output which will be used as a `client_id` when querying state transition proofs:

     ```shell
     grpcurl -plaintext -d '{"client_id": ""}' localhost:50051 celestia.prover.v1.Prover/ProveStateTransition
     ```

-    The Groth16 `client_id` is deterministic and will consistently be `08-groth16-0` after each deployment.

 ## Running it locally